Understanding the Petition Process

 I-751 Waiver for Conditional U.S. Residents in a Divorce

-How a divorcing conditional resident may be able to succeed with an application for a green card.
+How a divorcing conditional resident may be able to succeed with a marriage-based application for a green card.